Analysis and X-ray tomography: The sphere bundle in two dimensions

 \begin{ex} Show that $[X,V]=X_\perp$. \end{ex}

 \begin{ex} Show that $[V,X_\perp]=X$. \end{ex}

 \begin{ex} Show that $[X,X_\perp]=0$. \end{ex}

 The case of a two-dimensional Riemannian manifold is surprisingly similar.
 The first two commutators above stay intact, and $[X,X_\perp]$ contains~$V$ and the curvature.
 In higher dimensions the formulas are a little trickier, but still the same in spirit.
+We will discuss this a little more in section~\ref{sec:pestov-mfld}.

 In fact, the only thing we need to know about commutators in the proof is the following lemma.
 Observe that~$X_\perp$ does not appear in the claim, but it is useful for the proof.

 \begin{lemma} Our vector fields satisfy